aptera/falco/readme.md

 ![](icon.jpg)

-Use this handy dandy script to coordinate driver rotation through git (in conjunction with a remote meeting tool (like Zoom) and a sweet timer (like Mobster)) to bring your remote mob programming sessions back to life!
+Use this handy dandy script (in conjunction with [a remote meeting tool](https://zoom.us) and a [sweet timer](http://mobster.cc)) to coordinate driver rotations through git, and bring your remote mob programming sessions back to life!

 ## Install